 Despite my cynicism, this is a clever revamp of the system, with most of the fiddly bits filed off and a greater emphasis on the story.
 Each of the Ancient Ones has its own deck of research encounters and ‘mysteries’ you must solve in order to stave off the inevitable end of the world.
 And you can even visit the last locations of defeated investigators for a last bit of story filler, depending on whether they went insane or ended up in hospital … or worse.

-Three expansions are already out of the gate (if you’ll excuse the pun) and no doubt they’ll be many more to come—and I’m looking forward to them, as it does feel that there is plenty of room for a gadzillion more cards.
+Several expansions are already out of the gate (if you’ll excuse the pun) and no doubt they’ll be many more to come—and I’m looking forward to them, as it does feel that there is plenty of room for a gadzillion more cards.
 An extra board might be difficult though (Moon Horror perhaps?)